Electronic Signatures

 • Opt-out clause: An opt-out clause must be available to clients who prefer signing a paper contract over a digital one.
 Ensure you have physical documents ready for these instances.
 Most electronic signature tools, like Signaturely, will provide this.

 • Implied/expressed consent to sign: A clause must state a client’s intention to sign electronically.
-This is usually accomplished by checking a box or with a verification process before signing.
+This is usually accomplished by checking a box or using a verification process before signing.

 • Signature attribution: A signature audit trail must exist that attributes a timestamp, IP address, and email address with every signature.
 Without these unique signifiers, a signature isn’t legally binding.